 Garvin Park is a must stop during spring migration for a variety of species of warblers, tanagers, orioles, and buntings.
-Whip-poor-wills sing when springtime is nigh (and occasionally in the wee hours of the morning) and Least Flycatchers are plentiful enough to make your ears ring.
+Whip-poor-wills sing when springtime is nigh and Least Flycatchers are plentiful enough to make your ears ring.
 An autumn fallout of raptors in can turn up Peregrine Falcon, Osprey, Broad-winged, Sharp-shinned and Cooper's Hawks, and both Red-tailed and Swainson's Hawks have nested in or near the park.
 Winter is a good time to search for the growing Wild Turkey population, and both Long-eared and Screech Owls find refuge in the steep banks when the wind is bitter from the northwest.
-Bald Eagle can often be seen in early winter looking for a feast.
-Northern Cardinal, somewhat uncommon in Southwest Minnesota, has a growing population at Garvin Park as well.
+Bald Eagle can be seen in early winter looking for a feast.
+Northern Cardinal are growing in population as well.
 In spring and Fall, dense underbrush makes for suitable cover for the migrating sparrows.
-Some rare summer nesting species include Eastern Towhee, Ruby-throated Hummingbird, and American Redstart; somewhat removed from their typical Minnesota range.
+Some rare summer nesting species include Ruby-throated Hummingbird, and American Redstart; somewhat removed from their typical Minnesota range.

 Garvin Park is listed at a "hotspot" on eBird: eBird Hotspot - Garvin County Park